 Choose the ticket that best suits your needs

-The Parks ticket includes access to the Archaeological Areas of Paestum and Velia, and the National Archaeological Museum of Paestum.
+The Parks ticket includes access to the Archaeological Areas of Paestum and of Velia, and the National Archaeological Museum of Paestum.
 The ticket is valid for three consecutive days.The Parks are open daily from 8:30 a.m. to 7:30 p.m.
 Last admission and ticket office closure: 6:30 p.m.

 Booking is not mandatory.
 Children under 12 must be accompanied by an adult.